 Through our ongoing involvement in IJC, GLRI, GLNPO and National programs that capture Great Lakes information such as CMP, Mussel Watch, or National POP assessments, AXYS understands the unique challenges that exist in the Great Lakes Region.
 AXYS can provide methods and analyses in all matrices needed to accurately assess, model and monitor all environmental compartments; whether with regional perspectives in mind, for basic POP and CEC research effects, or for site-specific AOCs.

 We bring our clients some important advantages:

-Capacity: AXYS has the largest North American capacity for the support of regional monitoring needs.
+Capacity: SGS AXYS has the largest North American capacity for the support of regional monitoring needs.

 Baseline PBDE Levels Established in Lake Ontario

 In collaboration with the New York State Department of Environmental Conservation, analysis of high volume Lake Ontario surface water samples collected on XAD-2 resin and filters for PBDEs, PCBs, dioxins and furans, and OC pesticides in 1999 resulted in a joint publication “Establishing Baseline Levels on PBDEs in Lake Ontario Surface Water”.

 AXYS Provides Ongoing Analyses for Great Lakes Areas of Concern